1 IN 2

 Types of ovarian cancer

 There are many types of ovarian cancer.
-The three main types start in different cells – epithelial, stromal or germ cells.
+The three main types start in different cells found in the ovary.

 Epithelial